 At Shaffer & Engle Law Offices, LLC, we have successfully challenged many cases on the basis that the defendant was not in "actual physical control" of the vehicle.
-Call us at 717-827-4074 or 866-765-0706 to discuss your case in more detail.
+Call us at 717-827-4074 to discuss your case in more detail.

 The Location Of The Offense Is Crucial